-Now recognised globally as one of the most versatile methods available to geoscientists, palaeoenvironmental scientists, and archaeologists and palaeoanthropologists, tephrochronology is potentially applicable over timescales spanning years to millions of years (Abbott et al., 2020a).
-Moreover, the method has the potential to correlate sequences over distances ranging from metres to thousands of kilometres, and the capability of linking and dating proximal, metre-thick deposits to diminutive distal layers comprising barely a handful of glass shards that have no visible expression (i.e., cryptotephras) (Hunt, 1999b; Abbott et al., 2020a).
+Now recognized globally as one of the most versatile methods available to geoscientists, palaeoenvironmental scientists, and archaeologists and palaeoanthropologists, tephrochronology is potentially applicable over timescales spanning years to millions of years (Abbott et al., 2020a).
+Moreover, the method has the potential to correlate sequences over distances ranging from metres to thousands of kilometres as well as the capability to link and date proximal, metre-thick deposits to diminutive distal layers comprising barely a handful of glass shards that have no visible expression (i.e. cryptotephras) (Hunt, 1999b; Abbott et al., 2020a).
 Applications of tephrochronology, chiefly for the Quaternary period, are equally varied and are becoming increasingly important in wide-ranging geological, geochronological, palaeoenvironmental, archaeological, and volcanological studies (Lowe, 2011a; Alloway et al., 2013; Cashman and Sparks, 2013; Lane and Woodward, 2022).
-Correlating dispersed tephra deposits, especially where well dated, back to their volcanic sources allows tephrochronological studies to provide information on the eruption frequency (i.e., eruption history) and geochemical evolution (petrogenesis) of volcanic regions and individual volcanoes (e.g., Thordarson and Larsen, 2007; Cashman and Sparks, 2013; Abbott et al., 2020a), as well as informing volcanic hazard modelling relating to, for example, aviation hazards (e.g., Prata and Rose, 2015; Bourne et al., 2016), impacts on human health (e.g., Newnham et al., 2010; Baxter and Horwell, 2015), and understanding volcano-
+Correlating dispersed tephra deposits, especially where well dated, back to their volcanic sources allows tephrochronological studies to provide information on the eruption frequency (i.e. eruption history) and geochemical evolution (petrogenesis) of volcanic regions and individual volcanoes (e.g. Thordarson and Larsen, 2007; Cashman and Sparks, 2013; Abbott et al., 2020a), as well as informing volcanic hazard modelling relating to, for example, aviation hazards (e.g. Prata and Rose, 2015; Bourne et al., 2016), impacts on human health (e.g. Newnham et al., 2010; Baxter and Horwell, 2015), and understanding volcano-climate interactions (e.g. Robock, 2015; Cooper et al., 2018; Marshall et al., 2022).